Resisting arrest: Denmark

 The Danish penal code makes allowance for some forms of eluding and, thus, is very different from the penal code in the United States.

+Finland

+Finnish criminal code generally prohibits resisting arrest under the chapter "Offences against public authorities".
+Mere insubordination may punishable by fine or up to three months of imprisonment, while violent resistance may be punishable by up to four years of imprisonment.

 Norway

 Resisting arrest in Norway can be punished with up to three months imprisonment.

+Philippines

+Resisting arrest in the Philippines is defined under Article 151 of the Revised Penal Code.
+Anyone who resists an arrest "to a person of authority or agents of such person" are fined up to ₱100,000.
+Arrests considered "not of a serious nature" have a fine of ₱2,000 to ₱20,000.

 Taiwan

 Any arrest not in accordance with the procedure prescribed by law may be constitutionally resisted.
 Conversely, knowingly and willfully resisting a lawful police arrest with threats or violence may indirectly constitute obstructing official duty.

 United Kingdom

 England and Wales

 Section 38 of the Offences against the Person Act 1861 states: